snac-cooperative/technical-docs/tat_requirements/plan.md

 Controlled vocabularies and tag system
 ---

-The tags are very similar to vocabulary entryies in that the tag values are controlled.
+Tags are simply terms.
+When inplemented as fixed terms with persistent IDs and some modify/add policy, tags become a flat (non-hierarchal) controlled vocabulary.

 The difference being a weaker moderation of tags and more readiness to create new tags (types).
-The tag table would consist of tag, value and is essentially a name-value system.
-If we create tags, should we try to enforce some data typing, that is: string, int, date, float, etc.?

-It seems pretty clear that some controlled vocabularies need to have n sub-vocabularies.
-And some subclasses can probably appear with several super-classes.
-'Periodicals' appears in around 400 subjects.
-It also appears that the order of sub and super is not well defined.
-In some cases 'Periodicals' is the final subject, and in other cases the first subject.
-Curiously, topical subject bears a strong resemblence to the "tags" suggested below in
+The tag table would consist of tag term and an ID value.
+Tag systems lack data type, and generally have no policy or less restrictive policies about creating new tags

+Below are some subject examples.
+It is unclear if these are each topics, or if "--" is used to join granular topics into a topic list.
+Likewise it is unclear if this list relies on some explicit hierarchy.

 ```
-INSERT INTO vocabulary (type, value) values ( 'subject', 'American literature--19th century--Periodicals' );
-INSERT INTO vocabulary (type, value) values ( 'subject', 'American literature--20th century--Periodicals' );
-INSERT INTO vocabulary (type, value) values ( 'subject', 'Periodicals' );
-INSERT INTO vocabulary (type, value) values ( 'subject', 'Periodicals--19th century' );
-INSERT INTO vocabulary (type, value) values ( 'subject', 'World politics--Periodicals' );
-INSERT INTO vocabulary (type, value) values ( 'subject', 'World politics--Pictorial works' );
-INSERT INTO vocabulary (type, value) values ( 'subject', 'World politics--Societies, etc.' );
-INSERT INTO vocabulary (type, value) values ( 'subject', 'World politics--Study and teaching' );
+American literature--19th century--Periodicals
+American literature--20th century--Periodicals
+Periodicals
+Periodicals--19th century
+World politics--Periodicals
+World politics--Pictorial works
+World politics--Societies, etc.
+World politics--Study and teaching
 ```